polya20/Deep-Dive-Into-AI-With-MLX-PyTorch/book/sidebars/art-of-learning-the-journey-of-learning-information-theory/The-Art-of-Learning-The-Journey-of-Learning-Information-Theory.md

 Information Theory is a mathematical framework for quantifying information.
 Imagine you're a treasure hunter and every piece of information is a clue.
 Some clues are more valuable because they're rare or unexpected, like finding an old, cryptic map in your attic.
 Other clues might be common and less informative, like knowing the treasure is buried – that's expected.
 Information theory helps you quantify how valuable each clue (piece of information) is.

+🧐 _Okay, this is how a typical boring human teacher would explain it.
+Let's see how Pippa would explain it with a bit of guidance from me._

 ### Information Theory in a Treasure Hunt Context

 **Scenario:** Imagine you're on a treasure hunt on an island with various possible treasure locations.
 Each location has a different probability of containing the treasure based on clues you've gathered.